In Good Company

 Pacific Coast Stage Company ‘s volunteer Board is a group of passionate community builders who bring diverse skills, lived experience and a love of theatre and the performing arts to the organization.

-Maureen S. Robinson (She/Her) Board Chair
+Maureen S. Robinson (She/Her)

 Up until 2020 writing has been a second career while day jobbing it as a teacher and in education management.
-She has a B.A. in Theatre and Communication from SFU, and as an ESL teacher, she developed a play-building and performance class to support creative language learning.
+Maureen Robinson has a B.A. in Theatre and Communication from SFU, and as an ESL teacher, she developed a play-building and performance class to support creative language learning.
 The curriculum went international as a successful and innovative way to learn English.
 Maureen ‘Mo’ has had numerous productions of her plays and has received critical acclaim.
 Since a slightly early retirement, she has written several films, two of which have been optioned.
 In the past two years she has written the first three novels in a mystery series called VanIsle Mysteries, yet to be published.
 She loves the theatre and the community it creates!

 BrendaLea Dudley is a self-made woman with over 25 years of experience working for various federal government departments in Canada.
 Specializing in administration, finance, and IT, she has also worked in payroll and benefits, bringing a wealth of expertise to every role she takes on.
 Beyond her government career, BrendaLea managed a $10 million budget for a clinical trial company, showcasing her sharp financial acumen.